hddevteam/Azure-chatGPT-demo/README.md

-# chatGPTdemo for Azure OpenAI gpt-35-turbo (version 0301)/gpt4 model 🤖
+# chatGPTdemo for Azure OpenAI gpt-35-turbo/gpt4 model 🤖

 Welcome to chatGPTdemo, a fascinating demo website built with Node.js and Azure OpenAI gpt-35-turbo (version 0301)/gpt4 model.
 This project serves as a great starting point for developers who are interested in developing chatbot applications using JavaScript and Azure OpenAI API.